What Is the Right CMS for Your ContentOps?

 A smooth ContentOps would benefit tremendously from a CMS that has ample room to create and maintain flexible content types.
 Content types makes it easy to reuse content across your digital experiences, letting you focus on the thing that matters most: content creation.

-See also: Page-oriented vs. content-oriented CMS »
+See also: Page-oriented vs. Content-oriented CMS »

-This presupposes that your CMS can be integrated with a design system, so make sure to investigate whether or not this can be achieved.
+Such a smooth setup presupposes that your CMS can be integrated with a design system, so make sure to investigate whether or not this can be achieved.

-Logical and familiar keyboard shortcuts are also a must to ensure speedy creation and management, as is a fast and faceted search engine—making it easy to find what you’re looking for in the blink of an eye.
+Logical and familiar keyboard shortcuts are also a must to ensure speedy creation and management.
+So is a fast and faceted search engine—making it easy to find what you’re looking for in the blink of an eye.

-This makes it clear to your teammates what roles they have in the system and what they are supposed to do: whether it is authoring, editing, or publishing.
+This makes it clear to your teammates what roles they have in the system and what they are supposed to do in the ContentOps process: whether it is authoring, editing, or publishing.